Finding Strength in Vietnam

 I was nervous and anxious and on the verge of crying.
 How can the universe do this to me on my first day of traveling abroad?
 I know that my unwavering faith in people’s kindness can sometimes be stupid, but how foolish of me to actually believe that these could save me from possibly being ripped off by people?
 An overpriced tour around the city was definitely something that I did not expect, much more being betrayed by someone whom I thought was ‘kind-hearted’.
 I wanted to punch Nim’s face and cry a bucket of tears, but more than anything, I just wanted to go back to my hostel, hole up inside my room, and feel safe.

 I know he might have been pissed off, but I never stopped on insisting that he lower the price of my tour.
 I’ve already come to a point where I begged him and told him that I could no longer do the other tours for my trip because I’ve given him all my money.
-This is a lie, but his tour was too overpriced and I know that I have to convince him to give back some of my money.
+This is a lie, but his tour was too overpriced and I know that I have to convince him to give back some of what I’ve paid him.
 I know that he was ultimately taking advantage of me, but somewhere along the line, I know that I was at fault too.
 I wasn’t upfront enough with the charges and I should have thought over before I continued to tour around with him.
 I know Pinoys are also guilty of overcharging foreigners, and while I know that most countries also share the same mindset, I just didn’t expect it to happen to me too.
 I looked Asian and Asians don’t scam each other, right?!

 “Please, Nim.
 I really don’t have any more money.
 Can you please give me back some of my money?”
 I begged.
 My voice is already breaking — a mix of frustration, anger, fear, and anxiousness.
 Eventually, he agreed to give back my 200,000, giving me extra budget for dinner.
 1.8 Million Dong is still a whole lot of money, but at least it’s much better than the original price that he was asking me.